The Importance of Financial Crimes Enforcement Network (FinCEN) Regulations

 Despite both being bureaus of the US Treasury department, FinCen and OFAC (the Office of Foreign Assets Control) have different methods to combat financial crime.

 FinCEN frequently releases notices of people suspected of having committed financial crime whereas OFAC creates a public list of entities that are known committers of financial crime and are deemed “illegal” by the US.
+It's important to stay on top of emerging trends in fraud, and FinCEN and other financial crimes enforcement agencies are great resources for understanding the current state of fraud.

 Schedule a meeting to learn more about how Unit21 can help your company comply with FinCEN regulations.